ouya/docs/unity.md

 If nothing is grayed out switch to the Android tab.

-Make sure Android rev 21 is installed.
-You'll find a link in the setup docs.
+Make sure the Android SDK is installed and updated.

 https://devs.ouya.tv/developers/docs/setup

-Run the Android SDK, and make sure the platform-tools are installed (don't upgrade to Rev 22)
+Run the Android SDK, and make sure the platform-tools are installed

 Install the Platform-16 SDK.